freiland/word-define/README.md

 ## Description

 _This application lets a user enter a word to define and adds it to a list.
 The user may then click on the word to add their own definition.
 Each definition is stored under the word.
-A user can edit their definition or the word._
+A user can edit their definition or the word and even remove their definitions._

 ## Setup/Installation Requirements